 Business associate services to a covered entity are limited to legal, actuarial, accounting, consulting, data aggregation, management, administrative, accreditation, or financial services.
 However, persons or organizations are not considered business associates if their functions or services do not involve the use or disclosure of protected health information, and where any access to protected health information by such persons would be incidental, if at all.

 Business Associate Agreement

 A business associate agreement is a written arrangement that specifies each party’s responsibilities when it comes to PHI.
 The contract must describe permitted and required PHI uses for the business associate, and also state that the business associate “will not use or further disclose the protected health information other than as permitted or required by the contract or as required by law.”

 Appropriate safeguards need to be established, ensuring that the business associate will prevent PHI disclosure outside of what is permitted in the contract.

-Couchdrop has a BAA ready and available for Enterprise customers.
+Couchdrop has a BAA ready and available for Premium and Enterprise customers.
 Please contact Couchdrop’s support or sales team to be provided a BAA for review.
-Couchdrop understands that all organizations are different and is open to consider amendments or change to the BAA, however the grounds for acceptance would be based on whether there is an increase risk to Couchdrop and other legal or other implications.